-You are eligible for membership in our plan as long as:

-(SHBP) □You have both Medicare Part A and Medicare Part B □- and - you live in our geographic service area (Section 2.2 below describes our service area) Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. □ - and - you are a United States citizen or are lawfully present in the United States
+Section 2.1 Your eligibility requirements You are eligible for membership in our plan as long as: You meet the eligibility requirements of your former employer, union group or plan sponsor (SHBP) You have Medicare Part B and - you live in our geographic service area (Section 2.2 below describes our service area).
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. and - you are a United States citizen or are lawfully present in the United States